Activated carbon tablets: instructions for adults and children for cleansing, price and reviews. Activated carbon - instructions for use

 Activated carbon is produced in tablets of 0.25 and 0.5 grams.
 The package contains ten tablets.

-According to the instructions activated carbon can adsorb gases, toxins, alkaloids, glycosides.
-The property of adsorption is also manifested if it is necessary to cleanse the body of salts of heavy metals and salicylates.
+According to the instructions, activated carbon can adsorb gases, toxins, alkaloids, and glycosides.
+The adsorption property also manifests itself if it is necessary to cleanse the body of heavy metal salts and salicylates.
 Purification is also possible in case of poisoning with barbiturates and other compounds.
-Activated charcoal contributes to the fact that the absorption of such harmful substances from the gastrointestinal tract decreases several times.
-It also promotes their excretion from the body with feces.
+Activated carbon helps to reduce the absorption of such harmful substances from the gastrointestinal tract several times.
+It also promotes their excretion from the body in feces.

-Activated charcoal, however, does little to reduce the absorption of acids and alkalis, including iron salts and cyanides.
-When applied, activated charcoal does not irritate mucous membranes.
-If activated charcoal is used in the form of a patch, then this application will contribute to faster healing of ulcers.
-To have the maximum effect, you need to enter activated charcoal immediately after poisoning.
+Activated carbon, however, does little to reduce the absorption of acids and alkalis, including iron salts and cyanides.
+When used, Activated Carbon does not irritate the mucous membranes.
+If you use Activated Charcoal in the form of a patch, then this application will promote faster healing of ulcers.
+For maximum effect, activated carbon must be administered immediately after poisoning.
 The effect will be good if you use the drug at least during the first hours.

-If the poisoning was caused by substances that participated in the enterohepatic circulation, for example, cardiac glycosides, indomethacin, morphine, then in this case it is necessary to use activated charcoal for several days.
-Especially effective is the use of the drug as a sorbent for hemoperfusion in case of acute poisoning with barbiturates, glutethimide, theophylline.
+If the poisoning was caused by substances that participate in the enterohepatic circulation, for example cardiac glycosides, indomethacin, morphine, then in this case it is necessary to use activated carbon for several days.
+The use of the drug as a sorbent for hemoperfusion is especially effective in cases of acute poisoning with barbiturates, glutethimide, or theophylline.

 Indications for use

-The main indications for the use of activated charcoal are disorders of the gastrointestinal tract: dyspepsia, flatulence, hyperacidity and hypersecretion of gastric juice.
-Reviews of activated carbon say that its use is effective for food poisoning, poisoning with alkaloids, salts of heavy metals and glycosides.
+The main indications for the use of Activated Carbon are gastrointestinal disorders: dyspepsia, flatulence, increased acidity and hypersecretion of gastric juice.
+Reviews of Activated Carbon say that its use is effective for food poisoning, poisoning with alkaloids, heavy metal salts and glycosides.

-Use activated charcoal for weight loss.
+Use activated carbon for weight loss.
 With its help, the body begins to cleanse itself.
-As a result, slags, toxins, and at the same time extra pounds go away.
-The authors of the method of losing weight with Activated Charcoal believe that the cleansing that charcoal does will give you extra pounds, because fullness is often a problem with the stomach and intestines, so you first need to remove these problems.
+As a result, impurities, toxins, and at the same time extra pounds go away.
+The authors of the method of losing weight with the help of Activated Charcoal believe that the cleansing that charcoal does will help remove extra pounds, because obesity is often a problem with the stomach and intestines, so you first need to remove these problems.

-Activated charcoal for weight loss is advised to take as follows: you need to take 10-30 days, one tablet of Activated charcoal for every 10 kg of weight.
-Tablets are drunk three times a day, before each main meal.
-Activated charcoal is washed down with a glass of water.
-According to the second recipe of the charcoal diet, you need to drink ten tablets of Activated Charcoal per day for weight loss.
-Drink 2 tablets before each meal (breakfast, second breakfast, lunch, afternoon snack, dinner).
+It is recommended to take activated carbon for weight loss as follows: you need to take one tablet of activated carbon for every 10 kg of weight for 10-30 days.
+The tablets are taken three times a day, before each main meal.
+Activated carbon is washed down with a glass of water.
+According to the second recipe for the charcoal diet, you need to drink ten tablets of Activated Carbon per day for weight loss.
+Take 2 tablets before each meal (breakfast, second breakfast, lunch, afternoon snack, dinner).
 This is the case if a person practices five meals a day.
 If there are fewer meals, then it is better to use the first method.

-According to the instructions, activated charcoal in case of poisoning should be drunk 20-30 grams per dose.
-It is better to use the drug in the form of a suspension in water.
-Gastric lavage is done with such a suspension of activated charcoal in water.
-With increased acidity and flatulence, coal is prescribed orally 1-2 grams in the form of a suspension in water 3-4 times a day.
-With flatulence and dyspepsia, activated charcoal is used 1-3 tablets 3-4 times a day.
+According to the instructions, in case of poisoning, you should drink 20–30 grams of activated carbon per dose.
+It is better to use the drug as a suspension in water.
+Gastric lavage is done with such a suspension of Activated Carbon in water.
+For increased acidity and flatulence, charcoal is prescribed orally, 1–2 grams in the form of a suspension in water 3–4 times a day.
+For flatulence and dyspepsia, activated carbon is used 1-3 tablets 3-4 times a day.

 Contraindications

-According to the instructions, activated charcoal is contraindicated for use if there are ulcerative lesions of the gastrointestinal tract.
+According to the instructions, Activated carbon is contraindicated for use if there are ulcerative lesions of the gastrointestinal tract.
 Do not use the drug for stomach bleeding.

-Studies on the safety of the use of activated charcoal in pregnant and lactating mothers have not been, therefore, this drug is used only if the significance of the effect for the mother outweighs the risk of side effects in the fetus or child.
-In any case, a doctor's consultation is necessary.
+There have been no studies on the safety of using Activated Carbon in pregnant and nursing mothers, so this drug is used only if the significance of the effect for the mother outweighs the risk of side effects in the fetus or child.
+In any case, consultation with a doctor is necessary.

-One of the most essential medicines in every first aid kit is activated charcoal.
-The use of activated charcoal is not limited to food poisoning, this tool will come to the rescue in other situations.
+One of the most necessary medicines in every first aid kit is activated carbon.
+The use of activated carbon is not limited to food poisoning; this remedy will come to the rescue in other situations.

 Being a natural sorbent, the drug is used to bind and remove harmful and toxic substances from the body.
-As part of complex therapy, it is taken with:
+As part of complex therapy, it is taken for:

 • Colitis